-The Philistines are often ignored or forgotten in the discussion about the archaeology of David and ilistines on the Gill
+The Philistines are often ignored or forgotten in the discussion about the archaeology of David and Israel.

-Israel.
 This is surprising considering the amount of archaeological evidence attesting to the presence of the Philistines in the 11th century B.C.E.-evidence that is in harmony with the biblical text.